rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    ### Plug-in Initialization

-   Providers are not included with the installer, so...
+   Cloud providers are not included with the installer, so...

+1. In a folder:

 0. Initialize Terraform plug-ins: